Pavel-Durov/pypy.meta.tracing/README.md

 ```
 ## Issues

+## Tutorial logs
+My jit logs were quite different from the logs in the tutorial example-  I'm not sure if I did something weird or if the code changed?
+I did see the difference between the optimized and non-optimized dictionary (bracket_map) assess, but I could find logs mentioning `ll_dict_lookup` for example.

 ### Python version
 My local version (Python 3.8.13) wasn't supported when running pypy code, had to install Python 3.7.18.